semajcju/semajcju/README.md

 # hello

-hello i am a random man on the internet who occasianaly makes computers do things
+hello I am a random man on the internet who occasianaly makes computers do things

-i have a discord server if you want to contact me https://discord.gg/uv6f65v
+I have a discord server if you want to contact me https://discord.gg/uv6f65v

+I am pretty active I just usually contribute on private gits

+## current projects

+Currently I'm working on
+-A trading bot (unfinished)
+-A blooket hack (patched)